cs3216/cs3216.github.io/coursework/facebook/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 8:</strong> We want some feeds!
 BUT remember to put thought into
   this.
 Nuisance feeds will not only earn you no credit but may incur penalization!
-  Explain what feeds you implemented and your thought process for your feeds
+  Explain what feeds you implemented and your thought process for your feeds.
 </div>

 ### The Like Button